-For more Red Sox news, click here for the WEEI.com Red Sox Team Page.
+For more Red Sox news, visit the Red Sox team page.

 Jackie Mac joins the guys to discuss her thoughts on a possible mid-season tournament in the NBA, LeBron's return to Cleveland, trade rumors with the Celtics and Red Sox, and Darrelle Revis' contract situation.